Michael Madhusudan Dutt: College and religious conversion

-He had to leave Hindu College on account of being a convert.
+He had to leave Hindu College on account of converting to Christianity.
 In 1844, he resumed his education at Bishop's College, where he stayed for three years.

 In 1847, he moved to Madras (Chennai) due to family tensions and economic hardship, having been disinherited by his father.
 While in Madras, he stayed in the Black Town neighbourhood, and began working as an "usher" at the Madras Male Orphan Asylum.
 Four years later, in 1851, he became a Second Tutor in the Madras University High School.
 He edited and assisted in editing the periodicals Madras Circulator and General Chronicle, Athenaeum, Spectator and Hindoo Chronicle.